 While most people only use driving lessons to learn to drive, many learners supplement their lessons by practising between lessons (with a relative or friend).
 If this is an option for you, I fully encourage it as I personally feel that it is really helpful to practise between lessons if there is an opportunity to do this with a suitable (and willing) qualified driver (who must be least 21 years old and have held a full driving licence for at least 3 years).
+This doesn’t have to be the car owner but you do need the owner’s permission to insure and drive the vehicle.
 Where this option is considered, I offer my support to ensure that these complement driving lessons e.g. by advising when you would be ready to start, suggesting areas to drive and aspects of driving to focus on.

 If practising between lessons is being considered, it is important that you are suitably insured to drive the car you will be practising in.
 While the supervising driver may choose to add you to their own insurance, any claims would affect their policy.
 However, it is possible to have an insurance policy specifically to cover the learner driver (that enables a learner driver to practise in a family’s, relative’s or friend’s car, without risking the no claims bonus of the qualified driver).
 As the cost of insurance for a learner can be as little as around £75 for 30 days or less than £2 a day for a 90 day policy, it can be a cost effective way of reducing the overall cost of learning to drive (as it could mean requiring fewer driving lessons and insurance for one month could be less than 2 x 2 hour lessons).
 There are several companies that offer learner driver insurance and, while I can’t recommend a specific insurance product or advise which insurance cover is the best for you, I am happy to introduce the following four insurance products for you to consider.
 However, I would strongly suggest shopping around and comparing the cost and features of different policies (including the cost of being added to the qualified driver’s insurance policy) to ensure that the product you choose is the right one for you (e.g. the type of car covered and excess levels varies between each company).